thebigfilecom/thebigfile-com-dev/blog/news-and-updates/team-spotlight-nns.md

 *It’s hard to talk about specific features as the environment we operate in is a bit dynamic.
 Instead, here are the high level goals we have:*

-*- On the NNS side, our focus is on increasing governance participation, new node onboarding, and growth of the Internet Computer.*
+*- On the NNS side, our focus is on increasing governance participation, new node onboarding, and growth of the BigFile.*

 *- For SNS, the focus is on improving the project experience when launching an SNS, improving the DAO member experience once an SNS is launched, and extending the framework to support 10x projects.*